iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 ```

 The output is a JSON dictionary with two keys, `metrics` and `params`, which
-have dictionaries as values. `metrics` and `params` dictionaries has keys for
+have dictionaries as values. `metrics` and `params` dictionaries have keys for
-each of the metrics or params file, and for each file metrics and parameters are
+each of the metrics or parameters files, and for each file metrics and
-listed as keys.
+parameters are listed as keys.

 As an example, we can get only a specific metric with [jq]: